JetBrains/guide/site/java/tutorials/create-an-oss-pr/fork-clone/index.md

 ![Welcome screen](get-from-vcs.png)

-When we click the button, the “**Get from Version Control**” dialog opens.
+When we click the button, the _Get from Version Control_ dialog opens.
 We can paste the URL we just copied.
 We can select where we want to store this project on our computer; let’s stick with the default.
-When we select "**Clone**", IntelliJ IDEA will clone the GitHub repository to the selected directory.
+When we select **Clone**, IntelliJ IDEA will clone the GitHub repository to the selected directory.

 ![Clone project](clone-project.png)

-If we already have a project open, we can open the “**Get from Version Control**” dialog by going to **File > New > Project from version control**.
+If we already have a project open, we can open the _Get from Version Control_ dialog by going to **File > New > Project from version control**.

 ![New Project from version control menu](menu-project-vcs.png)